What is the Solshare Energy?

 Solshare’s model is different than other projects in three respects:

 - We don’t sell electricity directly to the utility but instead to third-parties through lease agreements.
+This is usually the owner(s) of the building where the array is installed.

 - We sell electricity at a premium compared to standard electricity rates (but similar to other green power premiums).